 Not only are these perfect for your own tree, they make amazing Christmas gifts, too!
 Seriously, who knew making glitter ornaments with polycrylic could be so easy?!
 I’m a big fan, and I see a holiday tradition in the making!

-I hope you enjoy making glitter Christmas ornaments as much as I did!
+I hope you enjoy making these DIY personalized Christmas ornaments as much as I did!
 If you have any questions, feel free to shoot me an email or leave me a comment.
 I’m happy to help!
 Oh, and for more DIY holiday inspiration, check out another one of my favorite DIY Christmas decor projects– this fun Merry Christmas Ya Filthy Animal doormat.
 Merry Christmas and Happy Crafting!

 Photography by Catherine Rhodes.